creek-service/creek-service.github.io/_docs/50-creek-extensions.md

 Creek may have initially been developed to work with Kafka, but it was designed to be extended!
-Extended to support other data formats on Kafka, like the upcoming [JSON support](https://github.com/creek-service/creek-kafka/issues/25), and to support different external services, such as databases or cloud services.
+Extended to support other data formats on Kafka, like the upcoming [JSON support](https://github.com/creek-service/creek-kafka/issues/25), and to support different external services, such as databases, rest endpoints, or cloud services.

 [<i class='fas fa-cube'/>&nbsp; Available Extensions]({{ "/extensions/" | relative_url }}){: .btn .btn--primary .btn--large}